L13/vscode-diff/README.md

 	* `Remember` - (default) Remember the collpased and expanded state of each group.
 	* `Collapsed` - Show all groups collapsed at start.
 	* `Expanded` - Show all groups expanded at start.
+* `l13Diff.labelFormat` - Indicates how the label of a tab should be formatted.
+	* `complete` - (default) Show relative paths including the common path.
+	* `relative` - Show only the relative paths.
+	* `filename` - Show only the filenames.
 * `l13Diff.ignoreContents` - If true files will only be compared by size and the contents will be ignored.
+* `l13Diff.maxFileSize` - Indicates the maximum file size in MB for a comparison.
+If the value is 0 no limit is used instead.
 * `l13Diff.ignoreEndOfLine` [1] - Set true if a comparison for text files should ignore line endings (CR/LF).
 * `l13Diff.ignoreTrimWhitespace` [1] - Ignores leading and trailing whitespace in text files.
 	* `default` - (default) Uses the value of `diffEditor.ignoreTrimWhitespace`.